-The highly skilled surgeons at Marina Del Rey Hospital can perform intervertebral disc excisions for a wide range of conditions, including herniated discs, spinal tumors, fractures, and infections.
+The highly skilled surgeons at Cedars-Sinai Marina del Rey Hospital can perform intervertebral disc excisions for a wide range of conditions, including herniated discs, spinal tumors, fractures, and infections.
 Our well-trained physical therapists will advise you on postoperative care and precautions, and provide you with effective treatment regimens to help speed up your recovery and alleviate any discomfort you might experience after your procedure.

 Intervertebral disc excision, also called discectomy, is one of the most common spinal surgeries performed.
 Intervertebral discs sit in between the vertebrae and act as shock absorbers for the spine.
 Intervertebral disc excision is commonly performed to treat herniated or ruptured discs in the lumbar section of the spine.
 Cervical and thoracic herniated discs can also be treated using this technique.
 During the procedure, a surgeon will remove the portion of the intervertebral disc that protrudes from the wall of the disc, along with any fragments that impinge on the spinal cord or nerve root.
 This procedure can be performed through open or microscopic surgery (microdiscectomy).

 Microdiscectomy makes use of a specialized microscope or a magnifying tool to visualize the spinal disc and nerves.
 In a microdiscectomy, a smaller incision is sufficient to remove the disc.
 Another method called arthroscopic microdiscectomy, or percutaneous endoscopic discectomy, serves as an alternative to both open surgical and microdiscectomy procedures.
 Laser discectomy is a technique in which a laser is used to vaporize a portion of the disc, and may be done percutaneously (using fluoroscopic guidance), or laparoscopically.